 - Anticipate climate hazards before they become disasters.
 WFP works with governments in 28 countries to strengthen early warning systems which flag potential hazards to vulnerable communities.
 These systems then trigger pre-positioned financing and preventive action before disaster strikes. - Restore degraded ecosystems as natural shields against climate impacts.
 Nature offers strong solutions against climate hazards and promotes biodiversity and social cohesion.
-From 2016-2021, WFP worked with vulnerable communities to rehabilitate over 872,000 hectares of land, plant nearly 30,000 hectares of forest and build over 31,000 water ponds and 28,000km of irrigation canals.
+In 2022, WFP worked with over 9.4 million people in 49 countries to rehabilitate ecosystems in exchange for food assistance.

 - Protect the most vulnerable people with safety nets and insurance against climate extremes.
 Many communities do not have access to resources to compensate losses, so WFP connects them with climate risk insurance solutions to give people cash payouts following catastrophic harvest failures.
-In 2022, nearly 4 million people in 19 countries were protected by climate risk insurance that was developed or supported by WFP. - Energize schools and communities through access to sustainable energy.
+In 2022, nearly 4 million people in 21 countries were protected by climate risk insurance that was developed or supported by WFP. - Energize schools and communities through access to sustainable energy.
 In 2022, WFP enabled over 1.6 million people in 18 countries to access clean energy products and services, reducing pollution and improving economic development, public health and gender equality.
 WFP supports households and schools with clean cooking and provides smallholder farmers with equipment and services that boost food production, processing and preservation.

 The climate crisis is a threat multiplier, exacerbating conflicts, triggering displacement and worsening social tensions.
-In 2021, climate extremes internally displaced 22.3 million people.
+In 2022, climate extremes internally displaced 31.8 million people.
 By 2050, this could increase to 216 million people.

-The world is on the verge of moving past the 1.5°C degrees temperature rise agreed as 'safe' by 192 countries.
+The world is on the verge of moving past the 1.5°C degrees temperature rise agreed as 'safe' by 194 countries.
 Organizations such as WFP are struggling to keep up with growing humanitarian needs.
 But current needs will seem small compared to the potential rise if governments fail to tackle climate change now.